 - 3.4.19 The New Homes Bonus (NHB) scheme was introduced in 2011-12 as a means to help tackle the national housing shortage.
-The scheme was designed to reward those authorities who increased their housing stock either through new build or by bringing empty properties back into use. - 3.4.20 The Council reduced its reliance on NHB as a funding source in support of its revenue budget since 2016-17.
-Of the £22.0m NHB the Council expects to receive in 2020-21, £6.0m will be used to support the revenue budget.
-This includes £2.8m from the increase in NHB from 2019-20 (£19.2m) to 2020-21 (£22.0m).
-The MTFS allocates £3.2m NHB to support the revenue budget in 2021-22 and 2022-23. - 3.4.21 The provisional LGFS indicates NHB decreasing to £10.0m in 2021-22, £3.8m in 2022-23 and nil in 2023-24.
-It is expected that decreases in NHB will be reallocated nationally into grant funding such as the Revenue Support Grant and other core grants.
+The scheme was designed to reward those authorities who increased their housing stock either through new build or by bringing empty properties back into use. - 3.4.20 The Council has reduced its reliance on NHB as a funding source in support of its revenue budget since 2016-17.
+Of the £19.2m NHB the Council expects to receive in 2020-21, only £3.2m will be used to support the revenue budget.

-Improved Better Care Fund and Winter Pressures Grant
+Improved Better Care Fund

-- 3.4.22 The Better Care Fund (BCF) was introduced in the 2013-14 spending review.
-The Fund is a pooled budget, bringing together local authority and NHS funding to create a national pot designed to integrate care and health services. - 3.4.23 In addition to this, an Improved Better Care Fund (IBCF) was announced in the 2016-17 budget to support local authorities to deal with the growing health and social care pressures during the period 2017-20.
-The Spending Round
+- 3.4.21 The Better Care Fund (BCF) was introduced in the 2013-14 spending review.
+The Fund is a pooled budget, bringing together local authority and NHS funding to create a national pot designed to integrate care and health services. - 3.4.22 In addition to this, an Improved Better Care Fund (IBCF) was announced in the 2016-17 budget to support local authorities deal with the growing health and social care pressures during the period 2017-20.
+The Spending Round 2019 confirmed the continuation of this grant for a further year in 2020-21.
+This funding takes into account local authorities' ability to raise resources locally through the Adult Social Care precept.